Syknapse/dotfiles/README.md

 ## Installation

 Clone the repo to your home directory.
 Ex: `users/syknapse`
+`git clone <repo_address> ~/.dotfiles`

-With the terminal in navigate to the dotfiles directory and then execute the install file
+With the terminal navigate to the dotfiles directory and then execute the install file

 ```bash
 $ cd .dotfiles